Hwy 14 and Co. Rd. 9 — J-turn

 Why is one of the original plans not being considered that had a NO at grade crossing?
 This plan took County 9 west two miles on County 10 to Airport Road, then north to County 34 (Old 14) 1.5 miles, then east 1 mile to County 9 north.
 This route does not require an overpass now or in the future.
 This plan was dropped when it was pointed out the Wisconsin engineering company omitted one mile of roadway when designing highway 14 between Kasson and Dodge Center as money was not available.

-Rick asked over 1 year ago
+Rick asked about 2 years ago

 Hi, that is a good question.
 The current project is looking at improving safety at the existing Highway 14 and County Road 9 intersection within a limited budget while balancing local property owner access needs with safety and mobility.
 Closing access at the existing County Road 9 and moving it to another location is beyond the scope of this project and would likely require additional studies to determine the impacts on local property owners, businesses, and long-range county/city/township planning.